June 18, 2022

 Invested in the thrill of her husband's reign over the land, Lady Macbeth (the intoxicating Ruth Negga) plots with Macbeth to assassinate their house guest, King Duncan (Paul Lazar, a downtown thespian darling).
 Frequently speaking directly to the audience, Lazar's quirky persona engraves the King with an insouciance unusual for royalty.

 Physically fit and menacing, Craig harnesses his strongman chops to portray the wrath of Macbeth.
 Negga, on the other hand, synthesizes sheer ambition to unquenchable guilt in a performance that digs into Shakespeare's rich soil for sustenance and redemption.

 What sets Negga apart is her effortless kinship to the language.
 She morphs from the steely, murderous accomplice to a woman gnawed by remorse and afflicted by apparitions.
 Simply put, she doesn't convert Lady Macbeth into a monster, instead, she fully portrays an iron-willed woman whose moral compass disintegrates.

 While there is no denying Craig’s theatrical presence and appetite for power, the expression of the internal conflict that poisons his reason treads lightly on the tragedy's topsoil.

 At that same performance, the second balcony was jammed with what appeared to be junior high and high school students.
-Throughout the whole performance the audience was silent.
+Throughout the entire performance the audience was utterly silent.
 Now that’s a sign.

 Purists might buck at "sacred" passages nonchalantly tossed into the stage fog, but if this production convinces viewers that Shakespeare embodies drama for our times — I count that as a win for classic theater.